zjunlp/Revisit-KNN/README.md

 # Revisiting k-NN for Pre-trained Language Models

-Code and datasets for the CCL2023 paper [Revisiting k-NN for Pre-trained Language Models](https://arxiv.org/pdf/2304.09058.pdf).
+Code and datasets for the CCL2023 paper [Revisiting k-NN for Fine-tuning Pre-trained Language Models](https://arxiv.org/pdf/2304.09058.pdf).

 The architecture of our model can be seen as follows: